Description

 Experimental Glyph Nameplates

-MysticNameTags also includes an experimental glyph-based nameplate system.
+MysticNameTags includes an experimental glyph-based nameplate system.

 This system is still under active development and should be treated as experimental.